-The insured's portion of contributions may refunded when a foreign worker permanently leaves the national territory or if the insured continues to work in covered employment from age 60 to 65.
-After age 65, work in covered employment may continue but contributions are not refunded.
+The insured's portion of contributions may be refunded for foreign workers who permanently leave the national territory and for workers who continue to work from age 60 to 65 (on contributions made while age 60 to 65).

 Employer: 6.4% of gross payroll.